Understanding your consumers' needs and wants has become essential to ensure your company is future-proof.

 Database marketing is a form of marketing using databases of customers to generate personalised communi cations.
 These databases can lead to personas, different sets of audiences or segments.
 As consumer insights remain theoretical, database marketing is another essential element to your research when it comes to testing and learning.
 Indeed, test actions are necessary if you want to turn insights into facts.

-But what’s the difference between market research and consumer insight?
+But what’s the difference between market research and consumer insights?

 Market research can be defined as an effort to gather information about customers or markets.
 It provides information about market needs, market sizes, competitors and customers.
 It is the “what” of customers and markets.